alibell/deepChess/README.md

 Multiple selfplay can be run concurrently by execution the script a multiple number of time.

 We choosed a slightly difference approach than *D. Silver and al* on this point due to our lack of computational power :
-- We made smaller MTCS number of simulations : 100 instead of 800
+- We made smaller MTCS number of simulations : 20 instead of 800 (it needs too much computation)
 - The Player 1 and the Player 0 MCTS NMP where produced by respectively a 0.8-stockFish player and a 0.2-stockFish player.
 Our aim is to stimulate the discovery of interesting move and games at the beginning of the training
 - In a second time, we are aiming to train the algorithm from real selfPlay games : neural network player versus neural network player